HighlanderRobotics/Highlanders-Training/Docs/General/GitWorkflow.md

 Branches are a deviation or split from the main branch that can be adding or removing a specific feature For example, I can open a branch to work on a new doc page for this training repo.
 Since I am on my own branch, I am not interfering with the main branch's commit history, which is supposed to be kept clean.
+A "clean" commit history is made up of large, well named commits to make it easy to quickly skim recent changes.
 Because I am on my own branch, another student can also work on their own article without fear of interfering with my work.

 To create a branch run: